WebAssembly/component-model/design/mvp/Binary.md

 enough detail to create a prototype.
 A complete definition of the binary format and validation will be present in the [formal specification](../../spec/).

+See the [explainer introduction](Explainer.md) for an explanation of 🪙.

 ## Component Definitions